skade/yakshav.es/_sources/rust-2017-retrospective.md

 I've been really happy to work with all the individuals in the Rust team over the last year.

-The project from the outside might sometimes feel like a rather homegenous group, but it really isn't.
-That means there is disagreement and conflict, but I feel like we have all found good was to handle them.
-This makes it pleasurable to work within the team: even if problems aren't fixed right away, it is always okay to voice them and people are taken seriously.
+The project from the outside might sometimes feel like a rather homogenous group, but it really isn't.
+This sometimes introduces friction, but it also helps us to constantly adapt, especially with the current growth of the community.

 Also, all the community workers around the globe, running meetups, doing translations and so
 on: you're doing a great work!
-You are the backbone of Rusts success.
+You are the backbone of Rust's success.